TooAngel/screeps/README.md

 The number of structures are checked and if applicable new constructionSites are places.
 Links are triggered to transfer energy to link near the storage.
-Tower attack incoming creeps or heal my creeps.
+Towers attack incoming creeps or heal my creeps.
 If no spawn is available `nextroomer` from other rooms are called, to build up the room.

 The basic creep is the `harvester` which can make sure, that enought energy